ironreality/k8s-argocd-workshop/docs/04-organization-workflow/README.md

 **SSO** system is the source of authentication data (user and group names).
 Usually an organization would use some already working SSO solution (Github, Active Directory, etc).

 **RBAC** is a common Kubernetes method to map project access grants to the user groups.
+Argo CD keeps its RBAC configuration in argocd-rbac-cm config map.

 # Examples